-DIRECTV STREAM Review: 5 Things to Know Before You Sign Up
+DIRECTV Streaming Review: 5 Things to Know Before You Sign Up

-DIRECTV STREAM is an internet-based live TV streaming service that competes with companies like YouTube TV, Hulu Live, Sling TV and Fubo.
+DIRECTV’s streaming plans have no contracts or hidden fees.
+It competes with companies like YouTube TV, Hulu Live, Sling TV and Fubo.

 ProsCons